StatsRhian/campervan/content/post/2018-12-31-heysham-power-plant.md

 * 1 night
 * Layby near [Ocean Edge holiday park](https://goo.gl/maps/hWXfUbYpBJH1vMGN7)

 Keen to start the new year in an adventerous manner, I decided we would do a local wild camp on New Year's Eve.
 James, however, was more keen on having an early night.
 I won, so at 10pm, we bundled into the van and drove to the coast.
-My first two parking spots both had "No Overnight parking" signs, so had to get creative.
+My first two parking spots both had "No Overnight parking" signs, so we had to get creative.

 I found a spot near Heysham, which I thought would be nice and quiet.
 A little cold, we settled down for the evening.